PrickettAcademy/Chemistry/chapter1/week1.md

 - The least number of significant figures is 2, because all of the numbers have 2 significant figures.
 - Now, we multiply (no rounding yet): 3.5cm * 4.0cm * 120cm = 168<sup>3</sup>
 - Finally, rount the answer to get 2 significant figures: 168<sup>3</sup> rounds to 170<sup>3</sup>

+**Converting from inches to centimeters: what is 24 inches as centimeters**
+- First, we need to identify the relationship between the two units.
+We can either look up the relationship in a table or on the internet OR we could measure something in both units to find out the relationship.
+In either case, we should represent this relationship as a fraction.
+This fraction is actually equal to the value 1 because the value on the top is equal to the value on the bottom.
+This means we can use the fraction as in/cm or cm/in depending on what we need.
+In this case, we want to get rid of inches and end up with centimeters.
+The unit you want to get rid of should always go on the bottom.
+So, let's use 2.5cm/1.0in.
+- Now we multiply by our relationship: 24in * 2.5cm/1.0in = 60cm
+- Note that when we multiply we treat the units like an X or Y in an algebra calculation.
+Let's replace in with X and cm with Y to see what I mean.
+24X * 2.5Y/1.0X = because these values are all multiplied, I can cross out the X on top with the X on bottom.
+That leaves: 24 * 2.5Y/1.0 which equals 60Y.
+If we replace Y back with cm, we get 60cm.
+- Don't forget that we need to write the answer with the right number of significant figures.
+Our original numbers all had 2 significant figures.
+But our answer only has 1.
+We have lost some significance.
+To fix that, we need to right the number in **Scientific Notation** as 6.0 * 10 cm.